Our aim is to make the experience of visiting the dentist relaxed and enjoyable for both you and your child.

-Christine has been a dental assistant for 3 years and enjoys working with children.
+Christine enjoys working with children.
 In her spare time she likes to go on family camping trips and running around after her 2 young children.
 Christine is new to our practice and we are thrilled that she has joined us.

 Debra has worked with Dr. Sue for over 18 years.